datadesk/vr-interactives-three-js/README.md

 We'll also use a [terrain loader](http://blog.thematicmapping.org/2013/10/terrain-building-with-threejs.html), developed by [Bjørn Sandvik](http://blog.thematicmapping.org/).

 ## Preamble
 Before we start, we'll want to start up a small webserver that can serve our page and assets.
-Open the terminal on your computers and enter the following at the prompt.
+Open the terminal on your computers and navigate to the directory we'll be using (on the lab computers.
+If you're on your own rig, navigate to where you've stored the files) and enter the following at the prompt.

 ```bash
 $ cd /data/vr_interactives